korymath/talk-generator/README.md

 ## Installation Instructions (Windows)

-Pip might complain when installing the python-pptx dependency due to a missing the lxml dependency.
+pip might complain when installing the python-pptx dependency due to a missing the lxml dependency.
 If this is not resolved automatically, visit [this page](https://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml).
 On that page, select the right lxml version for your platform and Python version (e.g. cp37 = Python 3.7).